covjson/specification/profiles.md

 #### GridCoverage profile

-- A coverage with GridCoverage profile must have a domain with Grid profile.
+- A coverage with GridCoverage profile MUST have a domain with Grid profile.

 Example:
 ```js